 - 2. A new ASC shall be located within thirty (30) minutes normal driving time of at least one (1) acute care hospital; - 3.
-The applicant shall have a transfer agreement for the proposed ASC in place with at least one (1) acute care hospital that is located within thirty (30) minutes normal driving time of the center;
+The applicant shall have a transfer agreement for the proposed ASC in place with at least one (1) acute care hospital that is located within thirty (30) minutes normal driving time of the center; - 4.
+Notwithstanding criterion 1, an application to establish an ASC limited to a specific type of procedure shall be consistent with this Plan if the following conditions are met:

-- 4. Notwithstanding criterion 1, an application to establish an ASC limited to a specific type of procedure shall be consistent with this Plan if the following conditions are met: - a.
+- a.
 The applicant documents that patients are not receiving the specific type of surgical procedures (as identified by procedure codes) proposed by the applicant at facilities in the planning area; and - b.
 The application contains an explanation of why the unmet need for the specific type of surgical procedure has not been reasonably addressed by providers in the planning area; - 5.
 Notwithstanding criteria 1, 3, and 4, an application to establish an ASC limited to ophthalmic surgery procedures shall be consistent with this Plan if the following conditions are met: - a.
-The applicant is an ophthalmologist, or an ophthalmology group, 100% owned by ophthalmologists, or an ophthalmologist-optometrist group, 100% owned by ophthalmologists and optometrists with at least one-half of the owners being ophthalmologists, which has been organized and practicing in Kentucky for a period of at least five (5) [ten (10)] years prior to the date the application was submitted; - b.
+The applicant is an ophthalmologist, or an ophthalmology group, 100% owned by ophthalmologists, which has been organized and practicing in Kentucky for a period of ten (10) years prior to the date the application was submitted; - b.
 The applicant documents that the proposed ophthalmic outpatient surgery procedures have been performed for a period of five (5) years prior to the date the application was submitted; - c.
-[The applicant documents that prior to March 30, 2016, it has invested no less than \$300,000.00 in advanced ophthalmic laser technology; - d.]
-The proposed ASC is located in the county where the private office of at least one of the owners of the ASC is currently located; - d.[e.]
-Only one (1) ASC shall be established by the applicant; and - e.[f.]
+The applicant documents that prior to March 30, 2016, it has invested no less than \$300,000.00 in advanced ophthalmic laser technology; - d.
+The proposed ASC is located in the county where the private office is currently located; - e.
+Only one (1) ASC shall be established by the applicant; and - f.
 The applicant documents that the proposed ASC shall be accredited within twelve (12) months of licensure by the American Association for Accreditation of Ambulatory Surgery Facilities, Inc. (AAAASF), Accreditation Association for Ambulatory Health Care (AAAHC), American Osteopathic Association/Healthcare Facilities Accreditation Program (AOA/HFAP), The Joint Commission (TJC), or another accreditation organization approved by the United States Centers for Medicare and Medicaid Services; - 6.
-Notwithstanding criteria 1, 2, 3, 4, 5, and 7, an application submitted by the license holder of an acute care hospital or critical access hospital that proposes to cease providing inpatient services and transfer existing surgical services to establish an ASC to be located on the hospital campus or a site within the same county shall be consistent with this Plan; and
+Notwithstanding criteria 1, 2, 3, 4, 5, and 7, an application submitted by the license holder of an acute care hospital or critical access hospital that proposes to cease providing inpatient services and transfer existing surgical services to establish an ASC to be located on the hospital campus or a site within the same county shall be consistent with this Plan;